 Lars Sörqvist has, since 2011, been vice president and board member of International Academy for Quality (IAQ).
-2021 he became President Elect of IAQ and will be President for the Academy in two years.
-Sörqvist has also, since 1995, been affiliated with Sandholm Associates AB as a partner and senior consultant.
+2021 he became President Elect of IAQ and will be President for the IAQ in two years.
+Sörqvist has, since 1995, been affiliated with Sandholm Associates AB as a partner and senior consultant.
 Today he leads the business as CEO.
 Additionally, Sörqvist works as an associate professor at the Royal Institute of Technology (KTH), where focus on research in quality management and systematic improvement work.

 Sörqvist is also a part time professor at the Shanghai University and the Member of Advisory Committee within the Shanghai Association for Quality (SAQ) and thereby involved in Chinese quality work.
 He is a board member of the US national quality organization, the American Society for Quality (ASQ), as well as the Member of ASQ’s Global Advisory Committee (GAC) and the Member of ASQ Award Board.
 Sörqvist is board member of SQMA (Swedish Quality Management Academy) and BES (Business Excellence Sweden).

 Sörqvist holds both a Masters of Engineering and a Batcheler of Business Administration through his studies at the Royal Institute of Technology (KTH) and Stockholm University and earned his Doctorate in Quality in 1998.
 In 2008 he became an associate professor at KTH.
 Sörqvist is also a qualified auditor for ISO 9001, a Six Sigma Master Black Belt and has extensive experience in Lean, among other things, through his previous responsibility for KTH's production engineering education.
 He is also part of the KTH Lean Center.